U-Vet Werribee Animal Hospital - University of Melbourne is one of Australia’s leading veterinary hospital

 Shane’s professional areas of interest include the stock market and measuring things like KPI’s, ratios and anything to do with business performance.

-Personal areas of interest include AFL football (Go Cats!), golf and my Blue Heeler “Dougie”.
-“Dougie” and I are the only blokes in our house so we have to stick together.
-(Shane is the proud but hopelessly outnumbered father of 3 daughters!)
+Personal areas of interest include AFL football (Go Cats!) and golf.
+Shane is also the proud but hopelessly outnumbered father of 3 daughters!